pvasek/kudu-wiki/REST-API.md

 ## Settings

     POST /api/settings
-    Create or change a setting
+    Create or change one or more settings

     Sample body:
     {